Alternative Exam Arrangements and Accessibility

 Using computers in exams

-Scripts will be printed immediately after your exam and passed to the invigilator.
+Scripts will be printed after your exam.
 All scripts must contain your candidate number and the title of the exam.

 All printed scripts will be inserted into a University exam script booklet.
-The cover of the script book will be completed according to instructions.
+The cover of the script book should be completed by you according to instructions on the script book.